Hyperinvariant Spin Network States -- An AdS/CFT Model from First Principles: Existence of SU(2)-invariant Hyperinvariant tensor network states

 The simplest examples that trivially satisfy $\SUT$ invariance are maximally entangled (Bell) pairs between pairs of indices.
 In order to also be partial isometries, i.e. satisfy Eqs.~\eqref{eq:isometries_HIT} or \eqref{eq:isometries_reducible}, respectively, as well as cyclic permutation invariance, additional structure has to be applied.
 We start with a trivial example. \begin{example}[Star Shaped Distribution] Consider an even valence $q \in 2 \mathds{N}$ and define $A$ as a tensor product of pairs of opposite indices, for instance for $q=8$

-The tensor $B$ is an arbitrary intertwiner on the reducible space (i.e. any permutation of the $k$ subspaces). \end{example} The \cref{ex:star} corresponds to \emph{planar maximally entangled} states \cite{Doroudiani2020,wang2021planar} featuring maximally mixed marginals for any subset of adjacent parties (with respect to a given topology).
+The tensor $B$ is an arbitrary intertwiner on the reducible space (i.e. any permutation of the $k$ subspaces). \end{example} The \cref{ex:star} is a \emph{planar maximally entangled} state \cite{Doroudiani2020,wang2021planar} featuring maximally mixed marginals for any subset of adjacent parties (with respect to a given topology).
 This property allows for the application of the same techniques used in Ref.~\cite{Pastawski_2015} to prove the Ryu-Takayanagi formula \cref{eq:rt}. \begin{example}[Left/Right Distribution] For arbitrary valence $q$, but fixed number of irreps $k=2$, we define $A$ as connecting neighboring parties with Bell pairs, for instance for $q=3$

 and for $q=4$,

 If $B$ is chosen as the swap operator between subspace 1 and subspace 2, one can straightforwardly show Eqs.~\eqref{eq:isometries_reducible}. \end{example} One can straightforwardly show that the isometry relations from Eq.~\eqref{eq:isometries_reducible} are satisfied.
 The 1-isometry relations are satisfied by construction.
 Inserting a $q$-valent tensor of the form of Example \ref{ex:LR} into the 2-isometry relation yields an equation of the form